unscrum/WorkerDependecyInjectionDemo/README.md

 - Azure Application Configuration
 - AWS Parameter Store

-2. Can be built more than once allowing to use settings in the first build to creat the second
+2. Can be built more than once allowing to use settings in the first build to create the second

         var configurationBuilder = new ConfigurationBuilder()
           .AddEnvironmentVariables("DOTNETCORE_")